dhamann1/Blackjack/README.md

 A player wins by not busting and having a higher total score than the dealer.

 Bets are placed before cards are dealt.
 If the player busts or loses to the dealer, they lose their bet.
-If a player wins he receives his bet 1:1 and if a player blackjacks they are paid 1.5:1.
+If a player wins he receives his bet 1:1 and if a player gets blackjacks they are paid 1.5:1.

 # Technologies Used
 	* Javascript